yahoo/FEL/README.md

 that should be (more or less) comparable across pieces of text of different length so one can use a global threshold for linking.
 The program operates with two datastructures, one big hash and compressed word and entity vectors.
 The hash is generated out of a datapack that records __counts__ of phrases and entities that co-ocur together.
 This counts might come from different sources, for instance anchor text and query logs.
-In anchor text, whenever there's a link to a corresponding entity page we would store the anchor and the entity counds.
-In a query log whenever there's a click to an entity page, we would update the query and entity counts.
+In anchor text, whenever there is a link to a corresponding entity page we would store the anchor and the entity counds.
+In a query log whenever there is a click to an entity page, we would update the query and entity counts.
 The word and entity vector files are compressed vector (duh) representations that account for the contexts in which the word/entity appears.
 Word vectors can be generated using general tools like word2vec, whereas the library provides a way to learn the entity vectors.